 How do Clue Town Books work?

-Each book title focuses on a walkable area of Atlanta.
-Solvers go to the starting point whenever they are ready, and then use nearby landmarks to solve puzzles.
+All outdoor hunts are solved entirely on foot.
+Solvers go to the starting point whenever they are ready to begin, and then use nearby landmarks to solve puzzles.
 The solution to each puzzle will be a direction of how to get to the next landmark checkpoint.

 What is the recommended age for a Clue Town hunt?